• How satisfied are you?

 Who actually responds to UMAY?

-Response rates have varied on the U-M campus from about 25% to 30%.
-Many of our peer campuses do better — at the University of Florida over 60% of undergrads provide responses! — so the U-M is deeply engaged in trying to get more of its students to participate.
+Response rates have varied on the U-M campus from about 19% to 40%.
+Many of our peer campuses do better, so the U-M is deeply engaged in trying to get more of its students to participate.
 Every student’s perspective is valuable, and we know we can provide better information to the University when we hear from as many students as possible.
 We also understand that Michigan students are busy and have many other demands on their time (including requests to take other surveys).
 If you have an idea for promoting the UMAY survey and communicating its importance so more students will share their perspectives, we welcome your input.

 Past Survey Response Rates.